 The three major cloud providers have all shipped MCP servers.
-Each took a fundamentally different approach — and the architecture matters more than the feature list.
+Each took a fundamentally different approach — and a month later, each has evolved dramatically.

 At a Glance